marlhakizi/Ad-Prediction-App/README.md

 # Improvements
--to create a csv file output instead of an array
+* to create a csv file output instead of an array
--add css styles for a better presentation
+* add css styles for a better presentation